vineet4196/Notes/DSA/DSASheet/Arrays/1. Maximum and Minimum Element in an Array/Maximum and Minimum Element in an Array.md

 ## 3. Optimal Method:

-To solve in java create :

-static class pair {
-int max;
-int min;
-}

-IDEA: idea is to do comparison in paris and increment loop by 2.
+**IDEA**: idea is to do comparison in paris and increment loop by 2.

  1. Take two variables min & max;